You are here

 This New Investigator Award study seeks to develop statistical methodology that allows for complex relationships between air pollution and health outcomes to be used to estimate causal effects of multivariate exposures.
 Additionally, the proposed methodology will allow for evaluation of separate subgroups in the population to identify the most vulnerable subgroups.

-Poster abstract for HEI Annual Conference 2022
+Poster abstract for HEI Annual Conference 2023

-Department of Statistics, University of Florida, Gainesville, FL, USA
+1University of Florida Department of Statistics, Gainesville, FL, USA

 Background.
 In environmental epidemiology, exposure to air pollution is typically assigned based on an individual’s home address or geographic region, despite the fact that individuals move to different regions with different exposure levels due to daily mobility.
 In this study, we assess the potential bias that can occur due to mobility into neighboring geographic areas, and evaluate whether this can be corrected with cell phone mobility data.

 Methods.
 We first formalize the above problem and show that it can be treated as an issue of interference from the causal inference literature, where the exposures of some geographic regions may affect outcomes in other regions due to travel of individuals across regions.
 We aim to derive expressions for the bias that one would obtain if this mobility was ignored in order to better understand the magnitude and direction of this bias in practical situations.
 Lastly, we develop estimation approaches that incorporate aggregate level cell phone mobility data to provide improved estimates of the health effects of the air pollution mixture.